SpookyKipper/TabIslandsForChrome/README.md

 - Microsoft Edge
 - Brave

-Most Chormium forks should work, but may impose limitations or issues.
+Most Chormium forks (aside from the ones below) should work, but may impose limitations or issues.

 # Unsupported Browsers
 - Opera One